Asherah: Interpretation

-Asherah was a significant divinity in Northwest Semitic cultures.
+Asherah was a significant divinity in the Northwest Semitic cultures.
 However, particularly in the Hebrew Bible, asherah came to be identified with cultic wooden objects referred to as asherah poles.
 In this context, there is controversy about whether inscriptions referring to Asherah indicate the deity, the asherah pole, or both (de Vaux).
 Winter says the goddess and her symbol should not be distinguished.

 Some scholars have proposed an early link between Asherah and Eve based upon the coincidence of their common title as "the mother of all living" in Genesis 3:20 through the identification with Ḫepat of Aleppo. Ḫepat, whose name is Northwest Semitic in origin, was the partner of storm gods in several West Asian cultures speaking unrelated languages, including the West Semitic deity Hadad in Aleppo and Ebla, Teššub in Hurrian religion, and Tarḫunz of the Luwians of Anatolia.
-Olyan states that the original Hebrew name for Eve, חַוָּה Ḥawwā, is cognate to ḥawwat, an attested epithet of Tanit in the first millennium BCE, (Note: 4 See KAT 89.1, rbt hwt “It, *rabbat hawwat ’ilat, “The Lady Hawwah, Elat,’” who is likely Asherah/Elat/Tannit.
+Olyan states that the original Hebrew name for Eve, חַוָּה Ḥawwā, is cognate to ḥawwat, an attested epithet of Tanit in the first millennium BCE, (Note: 4 See KAT 89.1, rbt hwt "It, *rabbat hawwat 'ilat, "The Lady Hawwah, Elat,'" who is likely Asherah/Elat/Tannit.
 Elat is a well-known epithet of Asherah both in the Bronze and Iron Ages.
-“The Lady” (rbt) is used frequently of Tannit in the Punic world.
+"The Lady" (rbt) is used frequently of Tannit in the Punic world.
 For another Punic attestation of hwt, see M. Lidzbarski, Ephemeris fuer semitische Epigraphik (GieBen: Topelmann, 1915) 3:285.) though other scholars dispute a connection between Tanit and Asherah and between Asherah and Eve.
 A Phoenician deity Ḥawwat is attested in the Punic Tabella Defixionis.

 There is further speculation that the Shekhinah as a feminine aspect of Yahweh may be a cultural memory or devolution of Asherah.
 Another such aspect may be seen in the feminine personification of Wisdom in the Book of Proverbs.